 Register for Notify NYC here or by texting COVID to 692-692 to stay up-to-date on all Coronavirus matters.

 - NYC Grab-and-Go Meals: ALL New Yorkers can get three free Grab-and-Go meals daily at the entrance of 400 Meal Hubs through the city.
 Meals Hubs will operate for children and families from 7:30 am to 11:30 am, and for adults from 11:30 am to 1:30 pm, Mondays through Fridays.
 Any New Yorker can pick up meals at any of the 400 locations as of April 3rd and until further notice.
 Vegetarian and halal options available at all sites.
 No registration, ID, or documentation required.
-Text “FOOD” or “COMIDA” to 877-877 or use the DOE search tool to find a food distribution center near you.
+Text “FOOD” or “COMIDA” to 877-877 or use the DOE search tool to find a Meal Hub near you.

 - Food Bank for NYC: Find food pantries and soup kitchens near you.